 HERITAGE HIGHLIGHTS: 7th century Whitby Abbey

-Below the abbey, accessed by a set of 199 steep steps, is the historic church of St Mary.
+Below the abbey, accessed by a set of 199 steep steps from the harbour, is the historic church of St Mary.
 The church served as a place of worship for both monks and townspeople, which explains how it was spared at the Dissolution of the Monasteries.
-St Mary's dates to about 1100 AD, but the interior is almost entirely Georgian, with a triple-decker pulpit and 19th century galleries.
-There are 18th century box pews, some inscribed with the curious phrase 'For Strangers Only'.
+St Mary's dates to about 1100 AD, but the interior is almost entirely Georgian, with a triple-decker pulpit and 19th-century galleries.
+There are 18th-century box pews, some inscribed with the curious phrase 'For Strangers Only'.

 Dracula at Whitby

 Bram Stoker was inspired by the ruins of Whitby Abbey to write his classic horror novel, Dracula.
 There are regular guided walks around the lanes and alleys of Victorian Whitby led by the Whitby Dracula Society 1897.
 Stoker used the graveyard of St Mary's church as a setting in his novel and described the famous 199 steps up the hillside.

 Another literary figure connected with Whitby is Herman Melville, who based several characters in his novel Moby Dick on real-life Whitby whaling captains.
 Lewis Carroll came to Whitby several times and was inspired to write 'The Walrus and the Carpenter' after a walk along Whitby Beach.
 A 'White Rabbit Trail' around Whitby follows Carroll's footsteps and visits places that inspired the author.